HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

  Ethereum Private Key for MetaMask  : …
 ```

 **You will see values for each of the keys and addresses above.
 Copy the entire output shown from the previous command and store it in a password vault or a secured password manager.
-If you prefer not to, please save these keys in a safe place as they will be used for staking zen to your forger in a later step.**
+If you prefer not to, please save these keys in a safe place as they will be used for staking $ZEN to your forger in a later step.**

 You may verify that the keys were generated correctly by running the following command: